 - You might choose to transfer your pension out of necessity, if you’re changing jobs or the scheme you’re in is closing.

 - You can also move your pension if you’re moving overseas, have found a better scheme or are looking to transfer all of your old workplace pensions into one plan.

 While you won’t need to seek permission to complete any pension transfers, it’s a legal requirement to seek the advice of an Independent Financial Adviser if you’re thinking about moving a defined benefit pension worth over £30,000.

 Can I cash in a pension from an old employer?

-Under the Pension Freedom rules you’ll be allowed to access your workplace pension once you reach the age of 55.
+Under the Pension Freedom rules, you’ll be allowed to access your workplace pension once you reach the age of 55 (rising to 57 from 2028).
 It’s not possible to cash in your pension before this time, no-matter how old it is or what it’s worth, and you should avoid any scams that claim to be able to help you access your pension early.

-Once you turn 55 you can cash in your old company pension in a number of ways.
+Once you turn 55 (rising to 57 from 2028), you can cash in your old company pension in a number of ways.
 The first 25% you withdraw can be taken as a tax-free lump sum, and any withdrawals after that will be charged at your usual rate of income tax.
 Popular options include drawdown, which keeps your money invested until you need it, and purchasing an annuity, which pays a guaranteed income for a set period.

-At anytime, before 55 or after, you can move your old workplace pension to a new scheme and combine all of your old pensions into one.
-Although you may not be able to withdraw the money in your pension straight away, you’ll always have control over how it’s invested.
+At any time, before 55 or after, you can move your old workplace pension to a new scheme and combine all of your old pensions into one.
+Though you might not be able to withdraw the money in your pension straight away, you’ll always have control over how it’s invested.